 “When Conner lead me through the process of coming off artificial fragrances, the following month I had the easiest period I could remember.
 I had no noticeable symptoms or mood changes.
 I now have fewer migraines and I’m sleeping through the night.
 I’m blown away by how these chemicals were effecting me and how quickly my body changed.”

 – Rebecca, Asheville

 We are becoming plastic at the cellular level.

-Part of this resistance is because plastics are so ubiquitous.
+Plastics are ubiquitous.
 Using plastic utensils, food and drinking containers, and (most importantly) cosmetic products that contain plasticisers has become a normal part of everyday life.
-The other resisting factor is that most people don’t know how harmful plastics are.

 I believe it is imperative, if you want to achieve better health (especially hormonal health), to take seriously the following.